top of page

 Before we look at some call-to-action examples, let’s first define what makes a good CTA.
 This will help you understand why we've chosen the examples in this article, as well as make you better equipped to create great CTAs.
 Using the following CTA tips can help you get more clicks:

-• Write in the first-person: Writing in first-person can grab and hold readers’ attention, thus prompting them to respond.
+Writing in first-person can grab and hold readers’ attention, thus prompting them to respond to your call to action.
+It personalizes it also.

-• Make your CTAs easy to find: By contrasting colors, sizes and strategically designing your CTA buttons, you can create the best user experience that could lead to conversions.
-Moreover, our website templates and landing page templates come with built-in customizable CTA buttons.
+By contrasting colors, sizes and strategically designing your CTA buttons, you can create the best user experience that could lead to conversions.
+Wix website templates and landing page templates come with built-in customizable CTA buttons.
 These templates are arranged to make it easy to grab your audience's attention by being strategically placed on the page layout.
-They have also been designed in an optimal size and visual colors that nicely contrast with the background.
+They've also been designed in an optimal size and visual colors that nicely contrast with the background.

 Wix websites moving GIF that showcase built in call to action examples